 While shopping at box stores and garden nurseries, I often see old friends and meet new ones, usually over plants.
 In fact, it’s one of my favorite ways to meet people.

 At parties, when new friends learn I’m a garden writer, they seem to feel the need to apologize for their garden or lack of plant-growing expertise.

 No garden variety apologies are needed.
 I don’t expect everyone to garden like I do.
 Really, I don’t.What I do is labor-intensive, obsessive and hard.
-Also, the garden--and my plant knowledge--grew… Click To Tweet
+Also, the garden--and my plant knowledge--grew over the years.
+Click To Tweet

 What I do is labor-intensive, obsessive and hard.
 Also, the garden–and my plant knowledge–grew over the years.
 I know I’m nuts.

 I do hope you’ll garden though.
 You don’t have to plow up the back forty or plant an acre of tomatoes, peppers, and squash either.
 Even tending one pot on your deck or porch is gardening.